 - In order for Fiddler to catch requests from Find, it needs to be a proxy or the man in the middle of the requests.
 Add the proxy within <system.net> tags within the <configuration> section.
 Note that after this change the site will give a search error until Fiddler is run.

-<defaultProxy enabled = "true"
+<defaultProxy enabled = "true" useDefaultCredentials = "true">

 <proxy autoDetect="false" bypassonlocal="false" proxyaddress="http://127.0.0.1:8888" usesystemdefault="false" />

-- After making the change, install and run Fiddler.
-Then attempt a search.
-You should see Find requests pouring in after a search.
-If you do not, turn off filters if on.
+- Attempt a search on the site.
+You should see Find requests going to the service URL(located in the web.config).
 The following shows the _search requests and you also see that filters are off.

 Note: If you do not see requests to the find endpoint, see step 3 and clear application cache via a restart or other method(caching can prevent new requests).
 In the above screenshot you can see requests to the host es-eu-dev-api01.episerver.net.
 Check the serviceURL value in the web.config to identify the find endpoint.

 - If it is clear that search results are coming in you can filter by URL to reduce noise in the trace.

 - Once done, turn off capturing in the file menu or F12.
 Then save the trace(File > Save > All Sessions) and send it to support if requested.
 Don't forget to comment out or remove the proxy once finished.

 - If you need to specifically capture bulk requests, filter on @fields.action.keyword or @fields.action = bulk.
 Make sure the URL is not restricted on the site's hostname or you will miss Find traffic.